-Continuing pharmacy education credit is reported to CPE Monitor once the post-test & evaluation are successfully completed.
+Continuing pharmacy education credit is reported to CPE Monitor once tall requirements for the activity are successfully completed.

 The authors would like to acknowledge the support and mentorship of Jessica Kerr, Pharm.D., Associate Professor of Pharmacy Practice at Southern Illinois University Edwardsville School of Pharmacy.